alirexa/_s_modern/README.md

 ### Available CLI commands

-After the installation of npm packages, you can start WPGulp with this command:
+After the installation of npm packages, you can start Browser-Sync and files watch —WPGulp— using this command:
 ```sh
 $ npm start
 ```